LearnersGuild/partners/Operating-Model/Transparency.md

 ### Finances and Salaries

 Learners Guild financial information (profit & loss statements, operating budget, etc.) are transparent.
-So are all the salary and equity ownership data for every partner.
+So are all the salary and equity ownership data for every partner and external consultant.

 ### Statistics and Metrics